By Whitney Forman-Cook | This blog is a cross-post and will appear in the Winter 2021 edition of the National Woodlands Magazine.

 THE LATEST AND GREATEST EDITIONS ARE COMING ONLINE

 After many months—and in some states, years!—of collecting public comments, hosting peer listening sessions, reviewing online survey submissions, and pouring over thousands of maps, data sets, and reports, all 59 Forest Action Plans have undergone a comprehensive transformation.
-By the end of January 2021, NASF will have added all of these plans to our website (www.stateforesters.org).
+In early 2021, NASF will have added all of these plans to our website (www.stateforesters.org).

 To celebrate the enormous effort that went into revising all 59 Forest Action Plans, we’ll be releasing a video series all about how your state uses them to conserve, protect, and enhance our forests and trees.
 Three of the videos are shorter in length, but packed full with interesting information about forest management, forest partnerships, and forest threats.
 A fourth, long-form video tells the story of Montana woodland owners Maryanne and Don Garner and their work with the Montana Department of Natural Resources and Conservation.